Vandalism covers a wide category of criminal offences, all associated with intentional or reckless damage to property, structure or contents.

 The offence of vandalism often involves youths under the age of 17 and a variety of different circumstances, meaning charges are not as straightforward as in some other cases.

 Graffiti is often considered a form of vandalism, but as an art form it can be considered extremely valuable.
-If permission is given by the property owner, graffiti is an art form and considered to be legal.
+If permission is given by the property owner, graffiti is classified as an art form and considered to be legal.

-It is worth noting that the law does not define the actual definition of damage caused and magistrates can only judge this on the available facts of the case.
+It is worth noting that the law does not define the actual definition of damage caused and magistrates can only judge this on the available facts of the individual case.

-There are also likely to be many aggravating and mitigating circumstances that surround the issue of vandalism, which will all affect the outcome of the case.
+There are also likely to be many aggravating and mitigating circumstances that surround the act of vandalism, which will all affect the outcome of the case.
 These can include but are not exclusive to: